brentjeh/weekly-nerd-2223/README.md

 - Keyboard Accessibility: All website functionality should be available using a keyboard.
 This helps people who cannot use a mouse or have difficulty with fine motor skills.
 - Avoidance of Flashing Content: Flashing content can trigger seizures in people with conditions like photosensitive epilepsy and should be avoided.
 - Testing: Finally, I learned that you should regularly test your website for accessibility.
 Tools like the WAVE Web Accessibility Evaluation Tool can help identify areas for improvement.

+## Conclusion
+The journey of creating an accessible website, while challenging, is deeply rewarding.
+It has broadened my understanding of web design from mere aesthetics to a more inclusive and holistic approach.
+Although making a site accessible might require additional effort, it ensures that everyone can benefit from the information and services provided, which, in my eyes, is a mark of true success in the digital landscape.

+## Sources
+- "Web Content Accessibility Guidelines (WCAG) Overview."
+W3C. https://www.w3.org/WAI/standards-guidelines/wcag/
+- "Introduction to Web Accessibility."
+Web Accessibility Initiative. https://www.w3.org/WAI/fundamentals/accessibility-intro/
+- "WAVE Web Accessibility Evaluation Tool."
+WebAIM. https://wave.webaim.org/